dotnetcore/FlubuCore/README.md

 ## Acknowledgements

-Special thanks to [@ironcev](https://github.com/ironcev) for greatly improving readme and for giving some valuable advices.
+* Special thanks to [@ironcev](https://github.com/ironcev) for greatly improving readme and for giving some valuable advices.
+* Special thanks to [@alexinea](https://github.com/https://github.com/alexinea) for translating whole documentation to Chinese.